AndreasAZiegler/AndreasAZiegler.github.io/content/publication/isrr19-cieslewski/index.md

 ---
-title: "An example conference paper"
+title: "Exploration Without Global Consistency Using Local Volume Consolidation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Titus Cieslewski
-- admin
+- Andreas Ziegler
-- Robert Ford
+- Davide Scaramuzza

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2019-09-03T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).